Phileosopher/commonplace/addiction.md

 - Connect with some sort of higher [purpose](purpose.md).
 - Feel a sense of [human connection](people-4_friends.md).
 - After enough time abusing a substance, the substance also fulfills the need for [familiarity](habits.md).

+The substance's absence doesn't resolve the issue, either.
+Addicts can often engage in [habits](habits.md) of abstinence, which can develop a [cycle](trends.md) of abuse, excess, burnout, abstinence, relapse, and back to abuse.
+Since abstinence often enhances an experience, this can become a long-term lifestyle.

 People frequently use [technology](technology.md) to enhance their addiction and create new ones.
 It's almost a [foregone reality](understanding-certainty.md) that any [free market](economics.md) will create more addicting things: